stackhpc/stackhpc-kayobe-config/doc/source/operations/bifrost-hardware-inventory-management.rst

 .. code-block:: console

-   admin# openstack server evacuate $(openstack server list --host <Hypervisor hostname> --format value --column ID)
+   openstack server evacuate $(openstack server list --host <Hypervisor hostname> --format value --column ID)

 You should now check the status of all the instances that were running on that hypervisor.
 They should all show the status ACTIVE.
 This can be verified with:

 .. code-block:: console

-   admin# openstack server show <instance uuid>
+   openstack server show <instance uuid>

 Troubleshooting
 ===============